HL7/cql/input/pages/02-authorsguide.md

 'patient\'s condition is normal'
 ```

-Comparison of [.id]#String# values in CQL is case-sensitive, meaning that the strings 'patient' and 'Patient' are not equal:
+Comparison of <span class="id">String</span> values in CQL is case-sensitive, meaning that the strings 'patient' and 'Patient' are not equal:

 ``` cql
 'Patient' = 'Patient'